nikkolasg/blog/content/about.md

 +++
 date = "2015-12-09T22:30:23+01:00"
-title = "about"
+title = "About"

 +++

-## Hi
+## Hey you

 I'm nicolas gailly, a computer scientist guy that likes coding & security.
-One thing I also am interested in are the international politics (who are the puppet masters??)
+Others things I also am interested in are the international politics (who are our puppet masters??)
-& our right for freedom of speech and information on the internet (at what point what I read is OK or not for our dear leaders).
+& our right for freedom of speech and informations on the internet (at what point what I read is OK or not for our dear & lovely leaders).